Multiple ergodic averages along functions from a Hardy field: convergence, recurrence and combinatorial applications: Preliminaries

 \subsection{Preliminaries on nilsystems and nilmanifolds}

 Let $G$ be a ($s$-step) nilpotent Lie group and $\Gamma$ a \define{uniform}\footnote{A closed subgroup $\Gamma$ of a Lie group $G$ is called \define{uniform} if the quotient space $G/\Gamma$, endowed with the quotient topology, is a compact topological space.} and \define{discrete}\footnote{A subgroup $\Gamma$ of a Lie group $G$ is called discrete if there exists an open cover of $\Gamma$ in which every open set contains exactly one element of $\Gamma$.} subgroup of $G$.
 The quotient space $X\coloneqq G/\Gamma$ is called a \define{($s$-step) nilmanifold}.
+An example of a ($1$-step) nilmanifold is $X=\T^d\coloneqq\R^d/\Z^d$.

 An element $g\in G$ with the property that $g^n\in \Gamma$ for some $n\in \N$ is called \define{rational} (or \define{rational with respect to $\Gamma$)}.
 A closed subgroup $H$ of $G$ is then called \define{rational} (or \define{rational with respect to $\Gamma$}) if rational elements are dense in $H$.
 For instance, if $G=\R^2$ and $\Gamma=\Z^2$ then the subgroup $H=\{(t,\alpha t):t\in\R\}$ is rational if and only if $\alpha\in\Q$.